Dubb-Club-iOS/Dubb-Club-iOS-App/README.md

 ## Overview
 ### Description
-Makes predictions for upcoming NBA games and displays the confidence of those predictions, along with other game and team statistics.
-Could be used to help with sports betting, or just for those who are sports fans in general.
+Dubb Club makes predictions for upcoming NBA games and displays the confidence of those predictions, along with other game and team statistics.
+It can be used to help with sports betting, or just by those who are fans of sports in general.

 ### App Evaluation
 - **Category:** Sports